Šumadija

 Šumadija (Шумадија, [ʃumǎdija]) is a geographical region in the central part of Serbia.
 The area used to be heavily covered with forests, hence the name (from šuma 'forest').
 The city of Kragujevac is the administrative center of the Šumadija District in the Šumadija and Western Serbia statistical region.

-The region is very fertile, and it is known for its extensive fruit production (apples, grapes, plums, etc.).
+This very fertile region is known for its extensive fruit production (apples, grapes, plums, etc.).

 Name

-Šumadija received its name from the dense and impassable forests which covered the region, particularly in the 16th and 17th centuries.
+Šumadija was named for the dense, impassable forests that covered the region.
 These forests were preserved until the early 19th century; they are mentioned in literature and tradition.
-Bertrandon de la Broquière (1400–1459) passed through Serbia, on the road from Palanka to Belgrade he "passed through very large forests".
-During the reign of Prince Miloš (1817–1839), Serbia was covered with dense forests, through which "no one could walk through, let alone with horse".
-When Alphonse de Lamartine took a trip to Serbia (1833), he described the forests as "like he was in the middle of the North American forests".
-In the Jasenica villages a tradition was maintained "that everywhere there were empty forests, and settlers called relatives to come and occupy the land how much they want ... the forests were in need of cutting down trees and burning for years ... it was so impassable, that one could walk for days through it, without seeing the sun".
+Bertrandon de la Broquière (1400–1459) passed through Serbia; on the road from Palanka to Belgrade he "passed through very large forests."
+During the reign of Prince Miloš (1817–1839), it was said of the dense forests that covered Serbia, "no one could walk through (them), let alone with horse."
+When Alphonse de Lamartine visited Serbia in 1833, he wrote that he felt as if he were "in the middle of the North American forests."
+In the villages of Jasenica, a tradition was maintained "that everywhere there were empty forests, and settlers called relatives to come and occupy the land how much they want ... the forests were in need of cutting down trees and burning for years ... it was so impassable, that one could walk for days through it, without seeing the sun."

-The inhabitants of the region received the demonym, Šumadinci, which is used for the inhabitants between Morava in the east, Kolubara in the west, and the mountains of Crni Vrh, Kotlenik and Rudnik in the southeast, south and southwest.
-The inhabitants outside these border call this population Šumadinci.
+The inhabitants of this region have earned the demonym Šumadinci.

 Geography

-Šumadija is located between mountain Kosmaj in the north, city Smederevska Palanka in the east, mountain Gledić in the south, and Kolubara, Ljig and Dičina in the west.
-According to some interpretations (for example, physiologist J. Cvijić and ethnologist J. Erdeljanović), the northern border of Šumadija lay between Avala and Kosmaj mountain.
-According to that view, the capital of Serbia, Belgrade does not belong to this region.
+To Šumadija's north are the River Danube and Kosmaj Mountain.
+To the region's east are the River Morava and the city of Smederevska Palanka.
+To the south are the Gledić Mountains, with the peaks of Crni Vrh, Kotlenik, and Rudnik southeast, south, and southwest of Šumadija, respectively.
+West of Šumadija are the Rivers Kolubara, Ljig, and Dičina.
+According to some interpretations (for example, physiologist J. Cvijić and ethnologist J. Erdeljanović), the northern border of Šumadija lies between the mountains of Avala and Kosmaj.
+According to that view, Belgrade, the capital of Serbia, does not belong to this region.

 Central Šumadija is well known for its rich horticulture, with major products being plums, apples, pears, apricots, peaches, nuts, cherries, strawberries, and raspberries.

-The geological region of Šumadija includes formations of enhanced uranium, such as the Brajkovac granitic massif, and volcanites of Medvednjak, Rudnik and Borač, with high average instance of uranium and thorium.
+The geological region of Šumadija includes formations of enhanced uranium, such as the Brajkovac granitic massif, and volcanites of Medvednjak, Rudnik, and Borač, with high average instance of uranium and thorium.

 History

 Prehistory

 Archaeological sites of the Neolithic Starčevo culture and Vinča culture (5500–4500 BC) are widespread in Šumadija.
-Settlements of the late Starčevo phase are present in the entire territory of central Šumadija.
-Risovača Cave, in Aranđelovac is one of the most important archaeological sites of palaeolithic in Europe.
-Notable Neolithic sites include Grivac and Kusovac in the west, Divostin in the middle, and Dobrovodica and Rajac in the east.
+Settlements of the late Starčevo phase are present across the entire territory of central Šumadija.
+Risovača Cave in Aranđelovac is one of the most important Paleolithic archaeological sites in Europe.
+Notable Neolithic sites include Grivac and Kusovac in the west, Divostin in the center, and Dobrovodica and Rajac in the east.